haasn/libplacebo/README.md

   primitives based on GLSL, so projects like VLC or Firefox can use them without incurring a heavy dependency on `libmpv`.
 - Rewrite core parts of mpv's GPU-accelerated video renderer on top of redesigned abstractions.
-(Basically, I wanted to eliminate code smell like `shader_cache.c` and totally redesign `gpu/video.c`)
+(Basically, I wanted to eliminate stateful APIs like `shader_cache.c` and totally redesign `gpu/video.c`)

 ## API Overview